-While some State archives are restricted for extended periods of time, there are avenues available to apply for access to these restricted records.
+While some State Archives are restricted for extended periods of time, there are avenues available to apply for access to them.

 The decision to grant access to restricted State archives ultimately lies with the government agency responsible for creating those records.
 In cases where the creating agency is no longer in existence then the successor agency assumes responsibility for control of the records.

 Advice on how to apply for access to restricted records can be obtained from State Records Office staff.
 For several agencies, application forms are available from the SRO, which, in the main, require applicants to state specifically the reason(s) why they require access and which items they wish to have access to.
 The applicant will need to state the title of the file, the accession or consignment number, the item number and the date of the file on the relevant form.
 Agencies determine access based on their individual restricted access policies and require certain criteria to be met before they will grant access.
 You can email email@example.com to obtain a form or contact details for an agency which has restrcited archives in the State Archives Collection.

 Steps to Apply for Access to Restricted Records

 The following steps outline the procedures involved in applying to access restricted records:

 - Identify the restricted access items you require recording the relevant item number and title, and consignment details.

 - Obtain the relevant application form from the State Records Office or from the relevant government agency.
 A few agencies don't have a form, so will need to be contacted directly to access relevant State Archives.

 - Complete the form including all relevant personal details, information on items required and reason for requesting access.